Colonel323/Demo_Site/src/contents/posts/github-deploy/index.md

 ---
 type: post
-title: "GitHub Deploy"
+title: GitHub Deploy
-description: "Toucan-based websites can be hosted for free using GitHub Pages.
-Follow these steps to set up your site"
+description: Toucan-based websites can be hosted for free using GitHub Pages.
+Follow these steps to set up your site
-publication: 2025-01-09 00:00:00
+publication: 2025-03-12 00:00:01
 tags:
   - deployment
 authors: